yxf22/SprayCooling-WindFarm-Nature-2025/README.md

 ---

-## ⚙️ **Critical System Requirements & Prerequisites**
+## ⚙️ **Prerequisites for Access**

-**BEFORE attempting to open the case files, please ensure your system meets the following requirements.
-Failure to do so will prevent the UDFs from loading.**
+To successfully open and interact with the provided case, the following **must be available on your system**:

-*   **Primary CFD Software:** ANSYS Fluent
+*   **CFD Software:** **ANSYS Fluent 18.0**
-*   **Fluent Version:** **18.0**
-    > **Important：** This case and its UDFs were developed and tested **exclusively with Fluent 18.0**.
-Using a newer version will likely cause compatibility issues and UDF compilation failures.
+    > **Critical:** This case and its UDFs were developed **exclusively for Fluent 18.0**.
+Using a different version will likely cause fatal compatibility issues.

-*   **Mandatory Compiler: Microsoft Visual Studio 2010**
+*   **Compiler:** **Microsoft Visual Studio 2010**
-    *   This specific version is **required** by Fluent 18.0 to correctly compile the provided User-Defined Functions (UDFs).
+    *   This specific version is **required** to compile the provided User-Defined Functions (UDFs).
+The UDF source code is included in the `UDF_Source/` directory.
-    *   **Compatibility Note:** VS2010 is an older product.
-Please ensure it is installed on a compatible Windows system (e.g., Windows 10).

----

-## 📥 **Installation & Setup Guide**
+## 📥 **Usage Instructions**

-### Step 1: Configure the UDF Environment

-The most critical step is to set up the compiler path before launching Fluent.

-1. Set the following environment variable in your system:
-    *   Variable name: `VS100COMNTOOLS`
-    *   Variable value: `C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\Tools\` (Adjust the drive letter if necessary)

-2.  **Recommended Alternative:** The most reliable method is to let Fluent set the path itself:
-    *   Open the **Windows Command Prompt (cmd.exe)** as an administrator.
-    *   Navigate to the `%ANSYS180_DIR%\fluent\ntbin\win64` directory (e.g., `C:\Program Files\ANSYS Inc\v180\fluent\ntbin\win64`).
-    *   Run the command: `fluent18.0.exe -env`
-    *   This will launch Fluent 18.0 with the correct environment variables for UDF compilation.

-### Step 2: Load the Case & Compile UDFs
+### **Primary Method: Inspection of Pre-computed Results**
+1. Ensure your Fluent 18.0 environment is correctly configured for UDF compilation with Visual Studio 2010.
+(General guidance on this setup is widely available in ANSYS documentation and online forums.)

-1. In Fluent, use `File -> Read -> Case and Data...`
+2. In Fluent, use `File -> Read -> Case and Data...` to load the files from the `Simulation_Files/` directory.
-2. Select the file `Simulation_Files/Full_WindFarm_Simulation.cas` (and the corresponding `.dat` file).
-3. Fluent will now attempt to compile and load the UDFs.
-You should see messages in the console:
-    *   `cpp -I...` (This indicates the compiler is running)
-    *   `Finished compilation...`
-    *   `Loaded UDF library libudf` <-- **This message confirms SUCCESS.**

-    **Troubleshooting:** If you see an error at this stage, it is almost certainly due to an incorrect Visual Studio 2010 installation or environment path.

----

-## 🧪 **Instructions for Use & Verification**

-### **Option 1: Quick Inspection of Pre-computed Results (STRONGLY RECOMMENDED)**
-*   After successfully loading the case and data, the **fully converged solution is immediately available**.
+3. Upon successful loading and UDF compilation (confirmed by a `"Loaded UDF library libudf"` message in the console), the **converged solution is immediately available** for inspection.
-*   You can now directly visualize the velocity field, temperature contours, spray particle tracks, and all other results discussed in the manuscript.
+4. You can now directly visualize all flow fields and results discussed in the manuscript without any further computation.
-*   This allows for immediate verification of the reported flow physics and quantitative fields without any further computation.

-### **Option 2: Full Re-run from Scratch (Optional, Resource-Intensive)**
+### **Secondary Method: Independent Re-run**
-*   If you wish to perform a completely independent run, you can initialize the solution and start iterating from zero.
+*   The provided case can also be used to perform a completely independent run from scratch.
-*   **Computational Note:** A full run from scratch is computationally intensive and is estimated to take **several days to a week** on a high-performance workstation.
-The provided `.dat` file serves as a fully-converged restart point to save substantial computation time for the review process.
+*   **Computational Note:** A full run is resource-intensive and estimated to take **several days to a week** on a high-performance workstation.
+The provided `.dat` file serves as a fully-converged restart point.

-### **UDF Source Code**
-*   The source code for all User-Defined Functions is provided in the `UDF_Source/` directory.
-You can review this code to understand the custom physics implemented (e.g., droplet injection, phase change models).

 ---